 A benchmark is a metric or baseline to judge a fund's performance against.
-The BNY Mellon Multi-Asset Balanced Fund uses the UK Investment Association Mixed Investment 40-85% Shares NR Sector average as an appropriate benchmark for comparison.
+The BNY Mellon Multi-Asset Growth Fund uses the UK Investment Association Flexible Investment NR Sector average as an appropriate benchmark for comparison.

 This benchmark is a collection of funds with different investment managers.
-Both the Fund and the constituents of the benchmark have a range of different investments.
-Typically, between 40% and 85% of the funds' portfolios will be invested in company shares.
+Both the Fund and the constituents of the benchmark will typically have a range of different investments.
+Although, up to 100% of the funds' portfolios may be invested in company shares.